A Unified Analysis of AdaGrad with Weighted Aggregation and Momentum Acceleration: Introduction

 \item We show that the adaptive learning rates of Adam and RMSProp correspond to taking exponentially growing weights in AdaUSM, which thereby provides a new perspective for understanding Adam and RMSProp.

 \end{itemize}

 {\bf Related Works.}\quad There exist several works to study the convergence rates of adaptive SGD in the non-convex stochastic setting.
-For example, Li and Orabona \cite{li2018convergence} first proved the global convergence of perturbed AdaGrad\footnote{In \cite{li2018convergence}, the convergence rate of AdaGrad was established with perturbed adaptive learning rate: $\eta_{t} = {\eta}{\big /}{(\epsilon + \sum_{i=1}^tg_{i}^2)^{\frac{1}{2}+\beta}}$.
-The perturbation factor $\beta > 0$ is unavoidable for its convergence argument.}; Ward \textit{et al.}~\cite{ward2018adagrad} established $\mathcal{O}(\log{(T)}/\sqrt{T})$ convergence rates for the original AdaGrad \cite{duchi2011adaptive} and WNgrad \cite{wu2018wngrad}; the convergence rates of Adam/RMSProp \cite{zou2018sufficient} and AMSGrad \cite{chen2018convergence} were also established in the non-convex stochastic setting, respectively.
+All of the related works share the same assumption on the objective function that it has Lipschitz gradients and unbiased estimation for gradients.
+Still, they have different assumptions on the second-order statistic information of stochastic gradients.
+Specifically, Li and Orabona \cite{li2018convergence} first proved the global convergence of perturbed AdaGrad by assuming the variance of stochastic gradients is bounded.
+Manzil Zaheer \textit{et al.}\cite{zaheer2018adaptive} proved that Adam could converge near to the stationary point where the ratio is related to the noise level.
+Ward \textit{et al.}~\cite{ward2018adagrad} established $\mathcal{O}(\log{(T)}/\sqrt{T})$ convergence rates with the measure $(\mathbb{E} (\|\nabla f(x_t)\|^{4/3}))^{3/2}$for the original AdaGrad \cite{duchi2011adaptive} and WNgrad \cite{wu2018wngrad} by adding a bounded ture gradient assumption.
+The same convergence rates of Adam/RMSProp are established in \cite{zou2018sufficient,chen2022towards} with the same assumptions in \cite{duchi2011adaptive}.
+AMSGrad \cite{chen2018convergence} were also established in the non-convex stochastic setting with directly assuming bounded stochastic gradients in the same rate, but the measure is improved to $\mathbb{E} \|\nabla f(x_t)\|^2$.
+Besides, \cite{guo2021novel} established $\mathcal{O}(\log{(T)}/\sqrt{T})$ with the same measure as it in \cite{duchi2011adaptive} for Adam with the assumption that the elements in adaptive stepsize are upper and lower bounded.
+We list the detailed comparison of these results in Table \ref{tab1}.